Frequently Asked Questions

 How will I know if I am entitled to equipment or software as part of my course?

 Details of hardware or software supplied as part of your course will be included on the University web site.
 Use the Course Finder to access your course.
-Alternatively, you can view the items being supplied on the student portal (you will need to log in with your student ID to view this).
 For these items you will be contacted by your course teams and informed as to when and where to collect.

-Terms and conditions apply to some of these provisions: individual pdfs for each of these can be found on the Flying Start page.
+Terms and conditions apply to some of these provisions: individual pdfs for each of these can be found below.

 What happens if I lose my equipment, or it is stolen or accidentally damaged?

-Students on relevant courses in the Faculty of Engineering, Environment and Computing or the Faculty of Business and Law receiving equipment will need to replace these themselves, if they are not insured.
+Students on relevant courses in the Faculty of Engineering, Environment and Computing or the Faculty of Arts and Humanities receiving equipment will need to replace these themselves, if they are not insured.

 What happens to other equipment or software supplied if I withdraw from my course/stage?